Seven Tips that May Help Your Body Absorb More Calcium and Avoid Calcium Deficiency

 There’s something very important that we should always keep in mind, especially if you want to follow a healthy diet: too much fiber can make it harder for the intestines to absorb calcium.
 Even though our bodies need fiber, we shouldn’t overdo it.

 7. Get more vitamin D

 When it comes to calcium absorption, vitamin D is just as important as calcium.
-The most natural way to get more vitamin D is by getting sunlight each day in short periods of 10 minutes, without obstruction from clothes or sunblock.
+The most natural way to get more vitamin D is by getting sunlight each day in short 10-minute periods, without obstruction from clothes or sunblock.

 However, you should always avoid too much sun exposure.
-With just 10 minutes each day, you can obtain a sufficient about of vitamin D and a nice, lasting tan.
+10 minutes each day will give you enough vitamin D and a nice, lasting tan.

-You can also turn to foods that provide vitamin D, such as the following:
+You can also turn to foods that are rich in vitamin D, such as:

 - Cod liver oil